 Yosef Isaac Nissim School

-This building, in the classical style with renaissance and early baroque elements, was constructed in 1906-07 as the residence of the Lazar and Yakov Nefous brothers.
+This building, in the classical style with Renaissance and early baroque elements, was constructed in 1906-07 as the residence of the Lazar and Yakov Nefous brothers.
 After 1917 the Jewish Community rented it in order to house the Sicilia Yashan (Old Sicilia) synagogue as the original synagogue building had been destroyed by the 1917 fire.
 In 1931 the Community became the owner of the building and started also operating the Yosef Isaac Nissim school, forming teachers of Jewish religion and history and of Hebrew.

 In the 1930s the school had approximately 350 pupils.
-During WWII it was requisitioned by the German occupation forces and after 1945 the building housed the 12th Primary school of Thessaloniki.
+During WWII it was requisitioned by the German occupation forces and after 1945 the building housed the 12th Primary School of Thessaloniki.
 From 1974 it housed the Acting School of the Northern Greece State Theatre until 1983 when it was abandoned because of the damages suffered as a result of the 1978 earthquake.

 Address: 48 Velissariou Street.

-Monument at the old Jewish cemetery
+Monument at the Old Jewish Cemetery

 The old Jewish cemetery near the city center occupied an area of approximately 85 acres and contained about 300.000 graves.
 The Thessaloniki Municipality had requested many times its relocation but no agreement had been reached until WWII.
 The German occupation facilitated not only its relocation but in reality, its destruction.
-Officially, the area passed to the ownership of the occupation forces because the Jewish Community could not gather the entire amount that the Germans had requested in order to release the Jews that had been abducted and forced to work on various infrastructure projects like road construction.
+Officially, the area passed to the ownership of the occupation forces because the Jewish Community could not gather the entire amount that the Germans had requested in order to release the Jews who had been abducted and forced to work on various infrastructure projects like road construction.

-Between December 1942 and April 1943, the cemetery was destroyed and the marble slabs were sold as a building material.
-In the same area lies today the campus of the Thessaloniki University.
+Between December 1942 and April 1943, the cemetery was destroyed and the marble slabs were sold as building material.
+In the same area lies today the campus of Thessaloniki University.
 A monument was erected in 2014, within the campus, to remind the previous use of the area.

-Address: Aristotle University
+Address: Aristotle University.

 Thessaloniki Kosher Restaurants